-Bayesian statistics (see e.g., [Duda et al., 1979]) provide formulae for the calculation of two values in inductive logic: Logical Sufficiency (LS), which indicates the extent to which the presence of one event predicts, or increases the expectation of, another particular event; and, reciprocally, Logical Necessity (LN), which represents the extent to which the absence of an event decreases expectation or prediction of the second event.
-LS and LN are defined to be:

-These may be approximated by a pair of simple formulae composed of precisely the four possible categories of pairwise features occurrences given above.
+Bayesian statistics (see e.g., Duda et. al. [1979]) provide formulae for the calculation of two values in inductive logic: Logical Sufficiency (LS), which indicates the extent to which the presence of one event predicts, or increases the expectation of, another particular event; and, reciprocally, Logical Necessity (LN), which represents the extent to which the absence of an event decreases expectation or prediction of the second event.
+LS and LN are each calculated by a simple formula composed of precisely the four possible categories of pairwise feature occurrence given above.